Apereo-Learning-Analytics-Initiative/LearningAnalyticsProcessor/src/main/resources/extracts/README.md

 COLUMN                  | FORMAT            | DESCRIPTION
 ----------------------- |:-----------------:|------------------------------------------
-COURSE_ID               |  | The course number of the course.
+COURSE_ID               | String(40)        | The course number of the course.
-ALTERNATIVE_ID          |  | The CWID of the student replaced with some unique identifiers for security reasons.
+ALTERNATIVE_ID          | String(40)        | The CWID of the student replaced with some unique identifiers for security reasons.
-ENROLLMENT              |  | The number of students in the course / section FINAL_GRADE             |  | The final course grade of the Student.
+ENROLLMENT              | Integer[1-1000]   | The number of students in the course / section
+FINAL_GRADE             | String *SPECIAL*  | The final course grade of the Student.
 Entries are A,A-,B+,B,B-,C+,C,C-,D,F,I, or W (or null).
-                             If the student drops the course within the official drop/add window, the course grade field will be null.
+                                            | If the student drops the course within the official drop/add window, the course grade field will be null.

 3) GRADES (LMS Gradebook Data) - grades.csv